tomhea/os_zero/README.md

 While encoding the `gets` function, I saw that I misencoded the `addi sp, sp, 0x14` at the end of `putc`.
 Fixed.

+I created a working echos!
+It prints "Hello {buf}!", but it doesn't print any of the characters live (like, it doesn't show anything until you press "Enter".
+I call it `ghost_echos`.

+I added a print to every char (and replaced \r with a \n print).
+Now `echos` is finished!

 #### Globals / Syscalls added:
 - `getc() -> char_a0` - `sys80` (uses `t0,t1`).
 - `availc() -> bool_a0` - `sysA0` (keep all regs) - **NOT CHECKED**.
 - `gets(out_s: pointer_a0, max_len: a1) -> None` - `sysB0` (keep all regs) - **NOT FINISHED**.

+#### Fallbacks/Bugs:
+- I implemented `gets` to stop only of '\n', but my keybord actually only generated '\r', so I needed to add another check.

-## Part 3 - hexos (*not implemented yet*)
+## Part 3 - hexos (**CURRENT**)

-The next version will be able to print integers as exadecimal numbers.
+The current version will be able to print integers as exadecimal numbers.